PowerShellCrack/DellDriversConsolidator/DriverConsolidator/README.md

 Now I need to filter them.
 I am then comparing them with other arrays (set as constants:

-	#Specify which type of folders to look for based on Operating System
+	#Specify which type of folders to look for based on Operating System.
 	#Supported Values: Win7, Win8, Win8.1, Win10
 	$OSCheck = @('Win10')

-	#Specify which type of folders to look for based on architecture
+	#Specify which type of folders to look for based on architecture.
 	#Supported Values: x86,x64
 	$archCheck = @('x64')

 	#Break it down even further based on model.
+	$FilterByModel = $true
-	$DellModels = @('E7450','E7470','E6530','E6540','9343')
+	$DellModels = @('E7470','E7450','E6530','E6540')

+	#search driver types
+	$FilterbyDriverCategory = $true
+	$DriverCategory = @('audio','chipset','communication','input','network','security','storage')

 Based on theses filters I should get: